peterdurham/code-boost/content/blog/0apollo-server-setup/index.md

 const db = mongoose.connection;
 ```

 Once you'ved created and whitelisted a user, the **CONNECT** button will have 3 options to connect your application.
-Select the second option, *Connect your application*, to get a connection string.
+Select the option *Connect your application*, to get a connection string.
 Copy this string and replace the one above, also making sure to replace `<password>` with your password

 ### Adding Mongoose Game Schema